 Young kittens aren't stimulated by catnip.
 They become fully sensitive at around three months of age, if they have the appropriate genes.
-Senior cats may lose their previous interest in catnip.
+Senior cats may lose their previous interest in the herb.

-Researchers know that cats are responding to the smell of the active chemical in catnip, but beyond that the cat's response is still mysterious.
+Researchers know that cats are responding to the smell of the active chemical in the herb, but beyond that the response is still mysterious.
 It seems to contain aspects of play, reproductive behavior, and even predatory behavior.
 Several wild members of the cat family also respond to catnip.
 Many lions and leopards are stimulated by the herb, for example.

 Effect on Humans

 Catnip is used to make a tea for human consumption.
-Catnip tea is produced by several companies, but some people prefer to make their own infusions by soaking fresh leaves or flowers in hot water.
-The tea has a mild, minty taste.
+The tea is produced by several companies, but some people prefer to make their own infusions by soaking fresh leaves or flowers in hot water.
+The infusion has a mild, minty taste.
 Catnip doesn't stimulate us as it stimulates cats.
 In fact, the tea is often relaxing.

 Catnip has been used by humans for a long time.
 The tea appears to be safe for most people when drunk in low to moderate quantities.
 The herb is said to have a number of health benefits.
 I've found no scientific evidence for catnip's benefits in humans, however.
 This doesn't mean that there aren't any.
 More research by scientists is needed.